Get audited, stay safe

-In our experience we find that if audits are conducted at the last minute with zero engagement, throughout the project there tends to be many non-compliance issues
+In our experience, we find that if audits are conducted at the last minute with zero engagement, there tend to be many non-compliance issues

 In Queensland, the Electrical Safety Regulation 2013, Section 221 states that a person must not connect or reconnect an electrical

 There are some circumstances where an accredited auditor may not need to conduct an inspection of electrical equipment that has been

 There are times whereby an audit is not required, this includes replacing with 'like for like' equipment.